schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Civilised Servitude

-A gas pumping station operator telephones a attacker at a sentient bathroom.
+A gas pumping station operator telephones an attacker at a sentient bathroom.

 ## Possible Baker

-A composer works a abbey at a trapdoor.
+A composer works an abbey at a trapdoor.

 ## Leisure Outpost